venkateshkongathi/VenkysTurbulenceMicrosolver/README.md

 https://youtu.be/73SDbIuSbzU

-Often, working with Houdini’s Pyro Solver—or smoke solvers in general—means battling those smooth, baldy mushroom shapes that are difficult to break up and hard to add detail to.
-We spend a lot of time layering multiple noises using different mask fields.
+Working with Houdini’s Pyro Solver—or smoke solvers in general—often means battling those smooth, blobby mushroom shapes that are difficult to break up and hard to add detail to.
+The usual approach involves layering disturbance, turbulence, and using extra fields as masks.
+We spend a lot of time stacking multiple noise patterns with different mask fields, tweaking values through a time-consuming trial-and-error process.

-The values that work for one simulation might not work for another.
-Every time the sim resolution changes, things behave differently.
-If the sourcing changes, you often have to re-tune the noise amplitudes and mask ranges to find the sweet spot.
+What works for one simulation often doesn’t work for another.
+If the simulation resolution changes, everything behaves differently.
+When the sourcing changes, you’ll likely need to retune the noise amplitudes and mask ranges to find the right balance.

-Sometimes simulations look overly detailed or have similar-looking noise everywhere, resulting in a fuzzy, unnatural feel.
-Other times, they lack definition and look too soft.
+Sometimes, simulations end up looking overly detailed with repetitive noise everywhere, giving them a fuzzy, unnatural appearance.
+Other times, they lack definition and feel too soft.

-I built this microsolver to help reduce the time spent wrestling with technical challenges, and give you more room to focus on creative choices.
-It’s designed to extract as much detail as possible from a given voxel resolution, and it adapts to resolution and speed changes automatically (though, of course, if your fluid is moving too fast, you’ll still need more substeps).
+I created this microsolver to help reduce the technical struggle and give you more freedom to focus on creative decisions.
+It’s designed to extract maximum detail from a given voxel resolution and adapt automatically to resolution and speed changes.
+(Of course, if your fluid is moving very fast, you’ll still need additional substeps.)

+To understand its potential, try breaking up the left-side smoke column in the example file using only conventional techniques.
+Aim for the best possible results, and track how long it takes.
+Then, try the same using this microsolver—perhaps even apply it to an older project by removing the traditional disturbance and turbulence setups.

+In terms of performance, it behaves similarly to conventional microsolvers when using face-sampled velocities, and slightly slower when using center-sampled velocities.

+Use this microsolver to add fine detail—ideally after applying the forces that shape the overall silhouette of your simulation.

-I’m excited to see what amazing things you’ll create with it.
+I’m looking forward to seeing the amazing results you'll achieve with it.